 When do babies start talking?

-It is important to understand that babies are understanding many more words than they can speak, so remember to talk to your baby all day.
+It is important to understand that babies understand many more words than they can speak, so remember to talk to your baby all day.
 Sing to him, read to him, and narrate what you are doing to add more words to his vocabulary.
 Between 12 months and 24 months, you can also expect your baby to start combining two-word phrases such as “want more” and following one-step directions.
 They will also answer simple questions with a head nod or shake, such as “do you want more milk?”